-The confidential Protector Line (0800 048 8958) allows you to raise your concerns regarding misconduct at work.
-If you do not feel able to speak to your manager or your HR department, you can call the Protector Line to:
+Protector Line allows you to raise your concerns regarding misconduct at work.
+If you do not feel able to speak to your manager or your People team, you can call Protector Line to:

 - Raise any concerns about something at work you think might be unlawful, that breaches the Code or is against company policy. - Report anything you think is a danger to colleagues, customers or the general public. - Share any concerns you have that information about these things is being deliberately concealed.